YJamesH/Budget-Simulation-Project/README.md

 No need to access any files in the 'Settings' folder!

 ## Running
+Download the .zip folder

+Unzip to desired location

-Click the .exe file and input away!
+Open the budgetSimGUI application and input away!

+-  'Budget-Simulation-Project-main' -> 'Highland Fleets Budget Simulation' -> budgetSimGUI.exe
 ## Buttons and functions
    **Budget Simulation** <br/>
 -    **Save Inputs** <br/>